-An easy sauerkraut recipe can be made with just cabbage and salt.
-However, it's also possible to make a salt free sauerkraut recipe.
+Easy sauerkraut recipes can be made with different types of cabbage, many other vegetables, and salt.
+And it's also possible to make a salt free sauerkraut recipe.

-Luckily, it's much cheaper and healthier to just learn how to make your own homemade sauerkraut.
+bacteria or probiotics.
+Luckily, it's much cheaper and healthier to learn how to make your own homemade sauerkraut.

 Massage the cabbage with salt to release its liquid.

-Then press salted cabbage into an appropriately sized glass jar until liquid covers cabbage.
+Then press salted cabbage into an appropriately sized glass jar until liquid rises above the chopped cabbage.

-Place cabbage core on top and close lid - making sure chopped cabbage is completely submerged.
+Place cabbage core on top making sure chopped cabbage is completely submerged - then close lid.

 Leave jar out of sunlight at the appropriate temperature for 3 to 5 days or until properly fermented.